 We use in the Saia PCD® Supervisor so called Proxy Points (this is a feature of the Niagara framework).
 The function of the Proxy Point is to show the values of the symbols from different controllers in a uniformed way.
-The Proxy Points then are behaving in the same way inside of the Saia PCD® Supervisor regardless if they come from a Saia PCD controller or from a third party device.
+The Proxy Points then are behaving in the same way inside of the Saia PCD® Supervisor regardless if they come from a SBC PCD controller or from a third party device.

-1. Status {ok} communicating and ok

-{fault} communicating but the value is

-> not correct

-{down} no communication {disabled} point is disabled

-{stale} the value of the point is not
+1. Status {ok} {fault} {down} {disabled} {stale} communicating and ok communicating but the value is not correct no communication point is disabled the value of the point is not trustworthy udstworthy

-trustworthy

-Possible cause of the fault 2.
-Fault cause
+- 2. Fault cause Possible cause of the fault

-3. Enabled Enable / Disable the communication of this

-datapoint (Save it if modified)
+- 3. Enabled Enable / Disable the communication of this datapoint (Save it if modified)

+- 4. DeviceFacets

-4. Device In cases for drivers that support a "Dis-Facets covery" mechanism, a proxy point may be created with its facets (units) already defined-these reflect its "Device Facets" (in its ProxyExt).
-Not applicable for Saia PCD comes from the PCD controller can be converted using different mathematical transformation.
+In cases for drivers that support a "Discovery" mechanism, a proxy point may be created with its facets (units) already defined-these reflect its "Device Facets" (in its ProxyExt).
+Not applicable for Saia PCD Devices due to no discovery. - 5.
+Conversion (Type, Scale and Offset): the raw value comes from the PCD controller can be converted using different mathematical transformation. - 6.
+TuningPolicy